Screen Time Management for Recovery

 - "Blockers break my school/work access."
 Fix: Use whitelist modes: allow essential domains but block categories tied to sexual content; test during low-risk hours.

 Additional clinical perspective: For persistent compulsive behaviors, consider evidence-based therapy options and professional support.
-The Cleveland Clinic summarizes therapy approaches for compulsive behaviors and when to seek help (Cleveland Clinic info).
+The Mayo Clinic summarizes compulsive sexual behavior and when to seek help (Mayo Clinic info).

 7. Maintaining progress: months 1–6